OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 When checking for a proper update mechanism, make sure the usage of the `AppUpdateManager` is present.
 If it is not yet, then this means that users might be able to remain on an older version of the application with the given vulnerabilities.
 Next, pay attention to the `AppUpdateType.IMMEDIATE` use: if a security update comes in, then this flag should be used in order to make sure that the user cannot go forward with using the app without updating it.
-As you can see, in part 3 of the example: make sure that cancelations or errors do end up in re-checks and that a user cannot move forward in case of a critical security update.
+As you can see, in part 3 of the example: make sure that cancellations or errors do end up in re-checks and that a user cannot move forward in case of a critical security update.
-Last, in part 4: you can see that for every entrypoint in the application, an update-mechanism should be enforced, so that bypassing it will be harder.
+Finally, in part 4: you can see that for every entrypoint in the application, an update-mechanism should be enforced, so that bypassing it will be harder.

 #### Dynamic analysis
 In order to test for proper updating: try downloading an older version of the application with a security vulnerability, either by a release from the developers or by using a third party app-store.
 Next, see if it requires the enforced updating and if you are able to cancel the update one way or another and if you can then still continue to use the app / exploit the vulnerability.
 This includes validating whether the back-end will stop calls to vulnerable back-ends and/or whether the vulnerable app-version itself is blocked by the back-end.
-Last, see if you can play with the version number of a man-in-the-middled app and see how the backend responds to this (and if it is recorded at all for instance).
+Lastly, see if you can play with the version number of a man-in-the-middled app and see how the backend responds to this (and if it is recorded at all for instance).

 ### References